-The Company determined that Alterna is a Variable Interest Entity ("VIE") in accordance with Financial Accounting Standards Board ("FASB") Interpretation No. 46 (Revised December 2003), "Consolidation of Variable Interest Entities."
+The Company determined that Alterna is a Variable Interest Entity ("VIE") in accordance with FASB ASC Subtopic 810-20, "Consolidation - Control of partnerships and similar entities" (formerly Financial Accounting Standards Board ("FASB") Interpretation No. 46 (Revised December 2003), "Consolidation of Variable Interest Entities").
 However, the Company has concluded that it is not the primary beneficiary of the VIE, therefore Alterna has not been consolidated into the Company's results of operations.
 The Company concluded that the amendment to the agreements in June 2006 should not change this conclusion, primarily since the Company does not have exposure to losses from its involvement with Alterna.

-f.
+e.
 The Company, through its Irish subsidiary, owns a pharmaceutical manufacturing and research facility in Ireland, designed primarily for the manufacture of sterile products.
 As a result of the delay in receiving regulatory approval for the manufacture of new products, the inability to pursue the launch of certain approved products, and further financial constraints during 2006 which significantly reduced the level of additional investment in the Irish facility, the Company recorded an impairment charge related to its Irish facility during 2006.

 The Company used the market approach in determining the fair value of the group of assets.
-The Company recorded an impairment charge, in operating expenses, aggregating \$27,023 during 2006.
-In addition, during 2006, the Company recorded approximately \$900 of loss on purchase commitments of \$3,945 due to the decline in value of additional equipment that the Company committed to purchase at December 31, 2006.
-During 2008, the Company recorded further impairment charges on land, building and machinery of \$2,820.
+During 2009 and 2008, the Company recorded further impairment charges on land, building and machinery of \$3,363 and \$2,820, respectively.
 In November 2009, the Company's Irish subsidiary sold certain equipment, net of transaction costs, for \$1,485.